hermescenter/dontspy.eu/site/content/en/faces/index.md

 Below are all the European politicians' faces & info we've managed to collect and insert in our database.
 Each country can feature a maximum of **five politicians**, but you'll notice some countries only have 1 or 2 politicians.

 You can help us build a more complete database, if you want.
-We are looking for the following roles: **Prime Minister, AI Act Gov. Representative, Justice Minister, Interior Minister and Defense Minister**.
+We are looking for the following roles: **Prime Minister, AI Act Gov. Representative, Minister of Justice, Internal Affairs Minister, and Minister of Defense**.
 To add new politicians, keep scrolling.

 </section>